-For each examination a streak of fungal mycelium was placed on a clean glass slide.
+Fungal mycelium was placed on a clean glass slide.
 One drop of cotton blue lactophenol was added and the cover slip placed.
 The slide was mounted on the microscope and observed at magnification of x10 and x40.
 Morphological characteristics of fungal isolated were determined and identified using method described by Dorothea, et al., (1976).
-Lengths of hyphae were determined with eyepieces reticule by using colonial and morphological characteristics.
 Photographs of Aspergillus species were taken from mounted slide using camera Lucida at biology laboratory Kano University of science and technology, Wudil.